Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Proof of the main theorems and some consequences

 \begin{remark} If we drop the minimizing assumption, and we only ask to $\gamma$ to be a hyperbolic motion with limit shape $a$, the previous corollary is no more true.
 This already occurs in the planar Kepler problem.
-Indeed, excepted for the case in which the initial position $x$ is on the half line starting from the origin and directed by $a$, there are exactly two hyperbolic motions starting from $x$ and with limit shape $a$. \end{remark}
+Indeed, as we point out in Remark \ref{rem:kepler}, excepted for the case in which the initial position $x$ is on the half line starting from the origin and directed by $a$, there are exactly two hyperbolic motions starting from $x$ and with limit shape $a$. \end{remark}